Unfair commercial practices

-Amending Directive (EU) 2019/2161 introduces a specific rule addressing misleading marketing of goods as being identical when in reality their composition of characteristics are different (often referred to as ‘dual quality’ goods).
+Amending Directive (EU) 2019/2161 introduces a specific rule addressing the misleading marketing of goods as being identical when in reality their composition is significantly different in different Member States (this is often referred to as the ‘dual quality’ of goods).

-A practice is also misleading if material information needed by the average consumer to take an informed transactional decision is omitted or provided in an unclear, unintelligible, ambiguous or untimely manner and is likely to cause them to take a purchase decision that they would not have otherwise taken.
+A practice is also misleading if material information needed by the average consumer to take an informed purchasing decision is omitted or provided in an unclear, unintelligible, ambiguous or untimely manner and is likely to cause them to take a purchasing decision that they would not have taken otherwise.

-The directive provides a general list of information that should be regarded as material, such as price and the main characteristics of the product.
-Amending Directive (EU) 2019/2161 includes additional requirements for online sales, such as: obligations for online marketplaces* to inform consumers about the main criteria determining the ranking* of the offers provided in response to a search query, and the obligation to inform whether and how the authenticity of consumer reviews is checked.
+Directive 2005/29/EC provides a general list of information that should be regarded as material, such as the price and main characteristics of the product.
+Amending Directive (EU) 2019/2161 includes additional requirements for online sales, such as obligations for online marketplaces* to inform consumers about the main criteria determining the ranking* of the offers provided in response to a search query, and the obligation to inform whether and how the authenticity of consumer reviews is checked.

 Aggressive commercial practices

-Transactional decisions must be made freely by the consumer.
-A practice is aggressive and unfair if by harassment, coercion or undue influence* it significantly impairs the average consumer’s freedom of choice and causes them to take a transactional decision they would not otherwise have taken.
+Purchasing decisions must be made freely by the consumer.
+A practice is aggressive and unfair if by harassment, coercion or undue influence* it significantly impairs the average consumer’s freedom of choice and causes them to take a purchasing decision they would not have taken otherwise .

 Several elements must be taken into consideration in order to determine whether a commercial practice is aggressive or not.
 These include:

 - the nature, location and duration of the practice;